SampleEnvironment/frappy/README.md

 ====================================================

 Frappy is a Pyhthon-framework for writing SECoP servers (called SECNodes or Nodes) and Clients.
-It comes with its own Graphical client and a assortment(word?!) of example Nodes.
+It comes with its own Graphical client and a collection of example Nodes.
 It is able to use TCP and Serial connections.

 To get started, look at the provided demo, the provided examples, or have a look at the INTRODUCTION section.